raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b04_javascript-logica-de-programacao/04.03_logica-de-programacao/README.md

     <blockquote>
 <pre>let array = ['java', 'javascript', 'python', 'html', 'css'];</pre>
     </blockquote>
-  <p>Develop two programs, one that returns the bigger word of the array and other that returns the smaller one.
+  <p>Develop two programs, one that returns the bigger word of the array another that returns the smaller one.
 Consider the number of characters of every string.</p></li>
   <li>A prime number is divisible only by one and for itself.
 Knowing that, write a program that returns the highest prime number between 0 and 50.</li>
 </ol>
 <h3>Bonus - Requirements</h3>